Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 <a name="-IoxToGo"></a>

 ### IoxToGo
-IOX to GO: Top level of a pub-sub message.
+IOX to GO: Top level of a pub/sub message.
 An IoxToGo message can only contain one PubSubToGo message.